RedGuest2722/MRSC/README.md

 If user wanted to they can take manual mode over the Signalling area either the whole line or the specific sub areas

+-- startup

+all recievers need to have redstone active on green (which is the default) the "signal" controller must have no redstone output